 This is important generally, but particularly worth emphasizing in the context of the holiday season.
 If scheduling is difficult or if it is not your turn to spend the holidays with your children, avoid blaming your former partner or spouse.
 Also, avoid letting any feelings you may have lead to you speaking negatively about your children’s other parent.

 What do your children want to do for the holidays?
 How are they feeling about the changes in their lives?
 While you may not always be able to attend to your children’s wishes, oftentimes, simply letting them know that they are being heard can be enough.

 6. Talk to an Attorney if You Need Help.

 If you need help – whether you are unclear on your visitation or parenting time rights during the holidays or your former spouse or partner is violating the terms of your separation or divorce – you should speak with an attorney sooner rather than later.
 Violating the terms of your separation or divorce can have significant consequences, and addressing any issues before they lead to major confrontations is usually best for everyone involved.

 Finally, while it can be difficult, it is important to try to keep everyone’s best interests in mind.
 The more you can understand your former spouse’s or partner’s position on key issues, the better able you will be to foster constructive discussions and lead the way toward formulating a holiday plan that provides the most happiness for your children.

 Schedule a Confidential Consultation at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC

-If you have questions and would like to speak with a New Jersey family law attorney, you can contact the Hackensack law offices of MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC for a confidential consultation.
+If you have questions and would like to speak with a New Jersey family law attorney, you can contact the Hackensack law offices of MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC for a confidential case evaluation.
 To schedule an appointment at your convenience, please call (201) 880-9770 or send us a message online today.